Cristobal León & Joaquín Cociña: Biography

-Works
+Career

 Lucía (2007) and Luis (2008) are two experimental video-animations, which operate as a diptych in motion.
 They were produced taking photographs of a sequence of drawings made on the walls of a room and the transformations of the things in this place.
 The two videos are the two sides of a love story expressed in passing, inconclusive thoughts.
 The title of the 2-part series is “Lucía, Luis y el lobo” (”Lucía, Luis and the Wolf”).

 Der Kleinere Raum is a Stop-Motion video in which a young boy is trapped in a cardboard box.
 “In a room there is a box.
 In the box there is a forest.
 In the forest there is a lost child.”
 The film is clearly inspired on fairy tale aesthetics but has a claustrophobic and foreboding atmosphere.
 The film registers the apparition, deapparition and transformation of figures made out of newspaper and masking tape.
 It is made in collaboration with Nina Wehrle (illustrator).

 In 2010 Cociña and León made El Arca, El Templo and Padre.
 Madre.
 The three films combine the naivety and playfulness of papier-mâché, manufactured costumes and stop-motion with the reality of the human body with its low malleability.
 Heavy themes such as the ritual, sex and death effortlessly shade off into innocence, intimacy or banality.
 The videos pull the viewer along into a current of strong associative images, successive scenes from a mythic narrative that never really takes on its definitive shape.
 These recent works are considerably rawer, more intuitive and disquieting than previous work such as the fairy-tale like Lucía and Luis.